 3. Restoration — The unhappy customer is restored to the business as a happy one, hopefully, ready to trust the brand for future transactions, and the brand’s reputation is restored by an edited review reflecting better satisfaction.

 Key to review transformation:

-- 70 percent mentioned poor service/rude service rectified by a second experience in which staff demonstrated caring.
+- 70 percent mentioned poor service/rude service, rectified by a second experience in which staff demonstrated caring.

 Every day, thousands of people search for businesses like yours on the internet, and reviews are not only as important as your SEO but play a role in your search engine rankings.
-WhiskerCloud has a reputation management team that actively monitors our clients’ online listings and replies to all reviews.
+WhiskerCloud has a veterinary reputation management team that actively monitors our clients’ online listings and replies to all reviews.
 We work hard to turn every 3 or 4-star review into a five star by asking questions like, “How could we have made your visit better or worthy of five stars?”
-The interesting thing we’ve seen is how often people will just go back in and immediately change it to five stars just because we acknowledged them.
+The exciting thing we’ve seen is how often people will go back in and immediately change it to five stars just because we acknowledged them.

 This is what a 20-day period of reviews looks like from our reputation management dashboard.

 Just because most reviews are 5-star doesn’t mean we shouldn’t follow up on all reviews.
 We hope you take the time to do the same.
 Remember that you do have the power to grow your business by turning a few negative reviews into positive ones every single month.
 We’re here to help if you have any questions at all!